Firewall Connectivity Guide

 Basic IP connectivity from the Netreo VA to the managed devices is necessary to monitor the systems for availability in Netreo.
 This basic level of IP connectivity requires that Netreo be able to Ping (ICMP ECHO) the managed devices.
 In addition to Ping, Netreo requires connectivity to a DNS server(internal) as well as an NTP server (external or internal) so that name/IP resolution is possible and so that Netreo’s clock can remain synchronized.

-For basic connectivity allow:
+For basic connectivity, allow:

 • ICMP (echo, echo-reply, ttl exceeded) to all monitored devices from the Netreo VA.